 Getting a dual degree is a great way to enhance the value of your legal education.
-The University of Denver Sturm College of Law has a number of dual degree programs, primarily offered through other University of Denver departments, that allow you to receive both a J.D. and an advanced degree in another field.
+The University of Denver Sturm College of Law has a number of dual degree programs, offered through the law school and through other University of Denver departments, that allow you to receive both a J.D. and an advanced degree in another field.
 Read more about Dual Degrees at Denver Law here.

 Sturm College of Law

 - JD/Environmental and Natural Resources Law and Policy LLM